 Please note that this documentation is not official and in any shape or form supported or maintained by Tesla.
-It is actually reverse engineered.
-The documentation web site Apiary is actually owned by Oracle and it is simply a product which helps with the documentation of application programming interfaces (or APIs).
-Also none of your credentials are stored or kept anywhere.
+It is actually reverse-engineered.
+The documentation web site Apiary is actually owned by Oracle and it is simply a product that helps with the documentation of application programming interfaces (or APIs).
+Also, none of your credentials are stored or kept anywhere.
 They are simply passed through to Tesla servers

 How does this work?

 We will start with the following steps needed to get the information we want from the Tesla Owners API:

 - Authenticate via the Apiary Tesla Owner JSON API and get the authentication token we need in order to make any further requests to Tesla servers.

 - Once we have the token we would use that and add it to the header so our request can properly. authenticate against the Tesla servers and obtain the other pieces of information we need.

 - Get the list of vehicles under your account via the authentication token.

 - Using a vehicle id get the information of interest.